panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ## 5. Aliases

-If you'd like to create variables of different names that the property names, then you can use the aliasing feature of object destructuring.
+If you'd like to create variables of different names that the properties, then you can use the aliasing feature of object destructuring.

 ```javascript
 const { identifier: aliasIdentifier } = expression;